Skip to main content

 What is a Chess Timer?

-• Casual games with friends or family
+• Playing games with friends or family.

 Choose a chess clock when you need tournament features.
 It's better for:

-• Competitive practice with time increments
+• Time practice with time intervals.

 • Serious study and improvement